Health Policies

 MEDICAL FORMS

-Please note that a CURRENT EXAM and up to date VACCINATIONS are mandatory for every camper coming to Ramah and must be noted on the medical form.
+Please note that a CURRENT EXAM and up-to-date VACCINATIONS are mandatory for every child coming to Ramah and must be noted on the medical form.
 Physical exams must have been completed within the past 11 months.
 Be sure that all information is complete and uploaded into your CampInTouch account.
-The camp medical form must be filled out in order to participate in our program.
+The camp medical form must be filled out to participate in our program.

 All medical conditions and special concerns MUST be communicated to the Camp Nurse.
 This will provide a positive and safe environment for your child.
-As with all sensitive information communicated to staff, it will only be shared with necessary staff members.
+As with all sensitive information communicated to tzevet (staff), it will only be shared with necessary tzevet members.

 We cannot administer treatment or medication without a completed medical form, including signed consent to treat; therefore, no one can be admitted to camp without a completed, signed medical form.